Hamburger

 Under the Labor Law, employers must have in place a set of work regulations, which must be prominently displayed in the workplace.
 Such regulations must be in Arabic and should generally follow HRSD’s standard form template.
 The Ministry regulations are extensive and include provisions with respect to various aspects of work, including health and safety as well as disciplinary and grievance procedures.

 Employers may include additional provisions in the regulations, provided they are in line with the Labor Law.
-Any additional provisions must be approved by the Ministry, which can take up to 60 days to approve and must be issued through a licensed attorney.
+Any additional provisions must be approved by the Ministry, which can take up to 60 days or more to approve and must be issued through a licensed attorney.

 Third-party approval